 But the judges said though that although excessive costs could justify a business refusing to accommodate a disabled person, the courts needed to be careful they didn’t put too low a value on the importance of accommodating disabled people.
 The business should have to give clear and concrete evidence to back up their claim that the costs would be unreasonable – they can’t just make a general claim that they would be too much.
 The judges warned there may be ways to reduce costs in these situations.

-Exception for professional or health/safety obligations
+When businesses can refuse to serve you: Exception for professional or health/safety obligations

 Businesses can refuse to serve you if this is required or authorised by some other law, as the following example shows.